Check out our Free Sample Lessons for all our courses.

 No-one speaks Indonesia’s language?5 (3)

-In the article “Why no-one speaks Indonesia’s language” published in BBC Travel, BBC correspondent David Fettling claims that “Bahasa Indonesia has fewer words than most languages.”
+by Dr. Uli Kozok In the article “Why no-one speaks Indonesia’s language” published in BBC Travel, BBC correspondent David Fettling claims that “Bahasa Indonesia has fewer words than most languages.”
 How does he know?
 He doesn’t.
-Instead, he relies on Endy Bayuni of The Jakarta Post, who has written that foreign translations of Indonesian novels tend to read better, while Indonesian translations of foreign novels sound ‘verbose and repetitive’.
-I completely agree with Mr. Endy Bayuni, but this is simply because Indonesia is indeed
+Instead, he relies on Endy Bayuni of The Jakarta Post, who has argued that foreign translations of Indonesian novels tend to read better, while Indonesian translations of foreign novels sound ‘verbose and repetitive’.
+I completely agree with Mr. Endy Bayuni, but this is primarily

 Dictionaries and Grammars for Learners of Indonesian5 (2)